jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

   - questions:
     - question: How is the surgery and how long does it last?
-      answer: "<p>The 4 most prominent techniques are that of Branemark, Stella and Warner (Sinus Slot Technique), the paramaxillary or extrasinusal technique and the ZAGA (Zygoma Anatomy-Guided Approach) technique of Dr. Carlos Aparicio.
+      answer: "<p>The 4 most prominent techniques are that of Branemark, Stella and Warner <em>(Sinus Slot Technique)</em>, the paramaxillary or extrasinusal technique and the ZAGA <em>(Zygoma Anatomy-Guided Approach)</em> technique of Dr. Carlos Aparicio.
 In the classical or Branemark technique, zygomatic implants are placed maneuvering through the maxillary sinus, until the zygomatic arch is reached.
 In the Stella and Warner's, a more direct visualization of the base of the malar bone is achieved, thanks to the opening of a large window in the lateral wall of the paranasal antrum.
-In the extrasinusal, the implants are placed by the outside the maxillary bone, without involving the sinus; and in the ZAGA methodology, any possible combination of the 3 previous techniques is contemplated, in order to perform a more individualized surgery, adapted to the particular anatomy of each person.
+In the extrasinusal, the implants are placed by the outside the maxillary bone, without involving the sinus;
+        and in the ZAGA methodology, any possible combination of the 3 previous techniques is contemplated, in order to perform a more individualized surgery, adapted to the particular anatomy of each person.
 Logically, depending on the complexity of the case, number of devices to be implanted, type of approach selected, and of course, the skill of the Surgeon; between 30 and 120 minutes is the period of time necessary to anesthetize, make incisions, dissect tissues, stipulate measures and approximations, select implants, mill, drill, screw and clean, to finally, suture the wound.</p>\n"
     - question: Can anyone specialist perform this type of intervention?
       answer: "<p>This procedure, although not exclusive to our clinic, is not as common in general practice, because very few Dentists are truly trained to